open-cogsci/osdoc/content/pages/tutorials/wcst-python.md

 Right now, the response card can overlap with a stimulus card on multiple dimensions.
 For example, if one of the stimulus cards is a single blue circle, the response card might be two blue circles, thus overlapping on both color and shape.
 In a real WCST, the response card should overlap with each stimulus card on no more than a dimension.

 This one is up to you.
 No pointers this time!

-### Extra 7 (easy): Running the experiment online with JATOS

-Our WCST is compatible with OSWeb, which means that you can run it in a browser.
-To test if this still works, you can click on the run-in-browser button in OpenSesame.

-However, to collect actual data with the experiment in a browser, you need to import the experiment into JATOS, and use JATOS to generate a link that you can distribute to your participants.
-This is much easier than it sounds!
-For more information, see:

-- %link:manual/osweb/workflow%

 ## Solutions